TerriaJS/TerriaMap/README.md

   ```

 ### Resolve domain names for local development
+This is to simulate Terria Map website domain names being resolved to a Terria Map server running on localhost.
-For Windows, add the following two lines to file "C:\Windows\System32\drivers\etc\hosts".
+For Windows platform, add the following two lines to file "C:\Windows\System32\drivers\etc\hosts".

 (You should remove them from the file should you want to navigate to these two domains in the real world.)
 ```